 Garry Winogrand, on the prowl in Los Angeles.

-The GarryWinogrand retrospective is on view at the National Gallery of Art in Washington, DC through June 8, 2014.
-From there it travels to the The Metropolitan Museum of Art, New York (June 27 through September 21, 2014); the Jeu de Paume, Paris (October 14, 2014 through January 25, 2015); and the Fundacion MAPFRE, Madrid (March 3 through May 10, 2015).
+The GarryWinogrand retrospective is on view at the Metropolitan Museum of Art, New York June 27 - September 21.
+From there it travels to the Jeu de Paume, Paris (October 14, 2014 through January 25, 2015); and the Fundacion MAPFRE, Madrid (March 3 through May 10, 2015).

 When Garry Winogrand died in 1984, the celebrated street photographer left behind close to 6,500 rolls of undeveloped film.
 Now his old friend and student Leo Rubinfien, along with Erin O'Toole, a curator at San Francisco's Museum of Modern Art, and Sarah Greenough, senior curator of photographs at the National Gallery of Art, have mined this trove to produce the first major Winogrand retrospective in almost three decades.
 The touring exhibit—which kicked off at the San Francisco Museum of Modern Art in March 2013—and accompanying catalog consist of more than 400 images derived largely from Winogrand's later days roaming the streets of Los Angeles with his Leicas.
 While he may be best known for his New York City scenes, these photos prove that Winogrand's wry eye could unpack the social complexities of Cold War America no matter where he prowled.